Why you should be worried if your burn down charts are perfect

 Your plans, actions, and the results they produce will never be completely predictable.
 But you’ll be making the best decisions every step along the way by figuring out what matters most as you perform the work and observe what is happening.
 When doing complex work, the most control is achieved by adjusting your plans and actions, depending on the outcome you’re expecting and observing.

-Here’s to ugly burn down charts and teams that are unafraid to deal with uncertainty as it appears.
+Here’s to ugly burn down charts and teams that are unafraid to deal with uncertainty and the unknown as it appears.
 Reality is too messy to try and fit on a simple, straight line.